Why You Should Quit Your Dream Job

 Our homes were located in neighborhoods, not hotel zones.
 We frequently met with the exchange families or their relatives and friends during our stays and shared many meals with them.
 We received local advice on the best restaurants, tips for getting around and what to do and see.
 One of our best experiences was touring Prague with a well-known Czech glass artist to include a visit to his glass studio in a communist era building.

-At Czech glass artist Jiří Šuhájek’s studio in Prague
+At Czech glass artist Jiří Šuhájek’s studio in Prague (Jiří is wearing the hat)

 In Lismore, Ireland, we enjoyed Irish music performed by a local family in a tiny pub.
 It was a Thursday night and wasn’t intended for tourists–just local people sharing beloved old Irish tunes together.
 Our kids were invited to try out the traditional instruments, and an older gentleman at the bar broke out in a moving song.
 He sang and danced right from the heart, and we, far from the beaten tourist path, were there to see it.